lexie-liang/LiangJiayu.github.io/index.md

 ---

 ## About Me
-I'm a fourth-year undergraduate majoring in English Language and Literature at Shandong University, working under the mentorship of Prof.<a href="https://www.researchgate.net/profile/Hao-Zhang-39" target="_blank"> Hao Zhang</a>.
+I'm a research assistant of the <a  Labhref="https://slablab.weebly.com/" target="_blank">Speech, Learning, and the Brain (SLaB)</a> at the Hong Kong University of Science and Technology, working under the mentorship of Prof.<a href="https://sites.google.com/site/qinzhenquentin/" target="_blank"> Zhen QIN</a>.
 My research areas include experimental phonetics, second/foreign language acquisition, and psycholinguistics.
-For my undergraduate thesis, I employed behavioral and eye-tracking methodologies to investigate the impact of music experience on the production and perception of English vowels among Mandarin-speaking second language learners.
-Recently, I started studying the efficacy of musical training and sleep-mediated memory consolidation in the acquisition of Cantonese level tones, particularly examining their influence on speakers of tonal languages like Mandarin as well as non-tonal languages such as English and Korean.
+My current research uses psycholinguistic methods to examine how English lexical stress is perceptually learned and consolidated by second-language learners.

 ## Research Interests